Volunteer in New Zealand

 Please note this schedule will vary depending on the needs of your particular project.

-Volunteers are accommodated in a dormitory-style hostel in Britomart, a trendy, centrally-located area of Auckland.
-The offices of the local team are a 20 minute walk or 10 minute bus ride from the hostel.
+Volunteers are accommodated in a dormitory-style hostel in Downtown Auckland, a trendy, centrally-located area of Auckland.
+The offices of the local team are a 15 minute walk or 10 minute bus ride from the hostel.
 You should expect to share a room with one to 15 other volunteers of both genders.
-All rooms have a communal, co-ed bathrooms equipped with western toilets and hot showers.
+All rooms have communal, co-ed bathrooms equipped with western toilets and hot showers.
 Bedding is provided and you just need to bring your own towels and toiletries.
-Lockers are available but you must bring their own padlock.
+Lockers are available but you must bring your own padlock.
 Accommodation upgrades to private, matrimonial or same-gender rooms and bathrooms can be arranged at an additional cost after registering for the program.
 This must be arranged at least 2 weeks prior to your program start date.
 There are staff who clean the accommodation throughout week, however volunteers are required to keep their rooms tidy.